-Located northwest of Annapolis, along Crownsville Road, the current Crownsville Hospital Memorial Park site encompasses approximately 500 acres including several historically significant structures; campus, farm, and meadow landscapes; utility infrastructure; as well as undeveloped forested land.
+Located northwest of Annapolis, along Crownsville Road, the current Crownsville Hospital Memorial Park (CMP) site encompasses approximately 500 acres including several historically significant structures; campus, farm, and meadow landscapes; utility infrastructure; as well as undeveloped forested land.
+CMP is uniquely located adjacent to several large parks and regional trails (existing and proposed), schools, the Anne Arundel County Fairgrounds, and the Maryland Renaissance Fair.

 Following the County's acquisition of the Hospital site from the State of Maryland in 2022, County Executive Steuart Pittman announced that Crownsville Hospital Memorial Park would be a place for community-based nonprofit organizations that deliver essential behavioral health services, food assistance, job training, and other services promoting the social determinants of good health.
-Given the availability of land, Crownsville Hospital Memorial Park offers the unique opportunity to expand community services, as well as access to open space, for health and wellbeing, throughout its expansive site.
+Given the availability of land, Crownsville Hospital Memorial Park offers the unique opportunity to expand community services, as well as access to open space, for health and well-being, throughout its expansive site.